 Panic often arises due to subconscious movements that are left unacknowledged.
 It might be that we are not living the life we feel we “should” be living.
 Maybe you have old and repressed grief, unseen fears or deep remorse concerning the past.
 These things can keep us wide awake at night and our instinctive response is to distract ourselves away from these unknown dimensions within ourselves.
 We live in a time where the art of distraction is approaching lofty heights.
 People are nearly constantly “doing something”, staring at screens, avoiding silence at all costs.
 This comes with a heavy price such as insomnia, depression, panic disorders and a host of other modern-day epidemics.

 Paying attention to ourselves, learning to love ourselves and doing this practice consistently and properly will yield powerful results.
+This requires a very good time management!
 It is important to build your power step by step.
 You will not be able to just “get rid of your panic in 24 hours”.
 You are not a 24 hour thing – life requires attention, kindness and nourishment.
 This is not about getting rid of your panic attacks.
 It’s about getting to know yourself and receiving yourself with kindness, compassion and appreciation.
 We are not trying to treat symptoms – this path is about dealing with the root of all our problems.